Zbahsoun/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-The below image shows the prediction of the linear regression to predict MPG

 <img src="https://github.com/Zbahsoun/MechaCar_Statistical_Analysis/blob/main/Images/linear%20regression.png" width=50% height=40%>

 - The vehicle length, and vehicle ground clearance are the two variables that will provide non-random amounts of variance to the mpg values in the dataset.